ibm-cloud-docs/citrix-netscaler-vpx/ipsec-vraconfig.md

 # Configuring the Virtual Router Appliance
 {: #configuring-vra}

-Now that your {{site.data.keyword.vpx_full}} is configured, you need to configure the IBM Virtual Router Appliance (VRA).
+Now, that your {{site.data.keyword.vpx_full}} is configured, you need to configure the IBM Virtual Router Appliance (VRA).
 {: shortdesc}

-To do this, use the following syntax:
+To do so, use the following syntax:

    ```sh
    set security vpn ipsec esp-group ESP lifetime '86400'